julienbachmann/smartthings/fibaro_fgr_222/README.md

 # Fibaro FGR 222
 Smartthings device handler for Fibaro roller shutter 2.
+Unfortunatly this device handler does not work for roller shutter 3.

 # Installation
 From your smartthings IDE (http://ide.smartthings.com), create a new Device Hanlder and paste this code in `From code` tab.